'Modern Family' actress Vergara gets Hollywood Walk of Fame star

 "I don't want to allow this person to take more advantage of my career and try to promote himself ...
 This shouldn't be out there for people to give their opinion when there's nothing to talk about.
 There's papers signed."

-Loeb appeared on NBC's "Today" programme on the same day, defending his lawsuit.
+Loeb appeared on NBC's "Today" program on the same day, defending his lawsuit.

 "This has to do with ... moral, legal, ethical concepts that are out there about lives that we've already created," he said.